Jageshwar: History

 The origins of the Jageshwar temples site are unclear.
 Its remote location has limited its studies and scholarly attention.
 The site shows evidence of different architectural styles and building periods for both temples and stone steles, which range from the 7th to the 12th century, and then in the modern times.
 Estimates for the same temple or stele varies widely, sometimes 1,400 years.
 According to the ASI, some belong to the post-Gupta or the second half of 1st millennium while others belong to the 2nd millennium.
 Some colonial-era guesses attribute them to the Katyuri or Chand hill dynasties but there is no textual or epigraphical evidence to support or refute these proposals.
-Another prevailing theory is that Adi Shankara built some of these temples, but once again there is no textual or epigraphical evidence to support this claim.
-Instead, the architectural features and style of some of these Hindu temples is from early 7th century, which is about 50 to 100 years before Adi Shankara lived (c.
+Another prevailing theory is that Adi Shankara built some of these temples, but once again there is no textual or epigraphical evidence to support this claim, however it now proved that these temples including the Lakulisha temple were patronized and maintained by Pashupata Shaivism ascetics.
+This is proved by the fact that the architectural features and style of some of these Hindu temples is from early 7th century, which is about 50 to 100 years before Adi Shankara lived (c.
 788-820 CE).

 The lack of systematic studies of Indian temples and ruins in many parts of the remote Himalayan regions limits what can be said about the chronological sequence of monuments in the Jageshwar valley.
 According to Chanchani, it is likely that the valley had reached a prominent position in Indian architecture by the 10th century, with the earliest monuments from the 7th-century.

 The valley has two major clusters of Hindu temples and a number of roadside shrines.
 Of these some 151 temples have been numbered by ASI as protected pre-12th century monuments.
 The two largest groups are locally called as the Dandeshwar group temples (Dandeshwar samuh mandir, 15 temples) and the Jageshwar group temples (Jageshwar samuh mandir, 124 temples).
 Of these, temple number 37, 76 and 146 are the largest, all dated to the late centuries of the 1st millennium.
 In the historic text, Jageshwar is also referred to as Yageshvara.

 Jageshwar was once the centre of Lakulish Shaivism, likely by monks and migrants who left the plains of the Indian subcontinent from places such as Gujarat and settled in the high mountains.
 The temple site, over time, was positioned as and grew as sacred geography in the form of northern (Uttara) Kashi (Varanasi).